Security Assessment And Testing

 • Get step by step insights on how to reproduce vulnerabilities

-Threat Hunting is also using a hacker mindset, but you don’t test against the live system, #
+but you don’t test against the live system,

 • They imagine on how a hacker might have getting around a security control, what evidence they might leave behind and then search for proof (IoCs).

-• THis outputs usually different results.
+• This usually outputs different results.

 Penetration Test Types #